 , and in 2016 joined as co-Director .
 Additional mentoring activities include formal mentoring of doctoral and MPH students at HSPH – including in epidemiology, environmental health and biostatistics, research mentoring of numerous clinical fellows in urology, medical oncology, and radiation oncology at the Harvard teaching hospitals and the DF/HCC, creating educational opportunities, mentoring and career development for students and fellows through my role as head of the cancer epidemiology track at HSPH.
 Finally, I have spearheaded a number of efforts to support early-stage investigators in cancer population sciences through my role at the DF/HCC.

 Education and Training

 MPH, 1998, Boston University School of Public Health

 - Director, Cancer Epidemiology (Area of Interest), Department of Epidemiology, HSPH

-- Co-Leader, Cancer Epi Program at Dana Farber/Harvard Cancer Center (DF/HCC)
+- Deputy Associate Director for Population Science, Cancer Epidemiology Program at Dana-Farber/Harvard Cancer Center (DF/HCC)

 - Director of Strategic Research Partnerships, American Cancer Society

 - Executive Committee, U.S. Army Prostate Cancer Research Program Programmatic Panel

 - Scientific Advisory Board, Prostate Cancer Foundation